jacobharless/WAFCookbook/README.md

 #### Publish
 Press Publish All

+#### User Agent
+After we have had some activity, Go to Logs and find a user Agent in a JSON file for a log.
+Go back to access rules and add new rule
+Name:Safari Browser
+Rule Condition: User Agent is
+Value: User agent you found in Json file
+Select Block

 ### Add Protection Rules to Policy
 Go to Protection Rules under your policy.
 Filter by Rule ID (type these numbers in)